Gas transmission and distribution

 - Hervey Bay

-As at 30 June 2014, Queensland had 11 licensed gas retailers, 5 of these were active in the market.
-Origin Energy and AGL are the leading gas retailers in the state.
+As at 29 June 2023, Queensland had 13 active gas retailers.
+Origin Energy and AGL are the largest residential gas retailers in the state.